Apricot-S/mjai-manue-go/README.md

 ### Architecture Improvements

-- The configuration files is embedded at build time rather than loaded at runtime.
+- Embed configuration files at build time instead of loading them at runtime.
-- Fixed the miscalculation of the shanten number when the hand contains four identical tiles.
+- Fixed an incorrect shanten number calculation when a hand contains four identical tiles.
+- Log more detailed information about the game state.
 - Improved error handling to more reliably reject invalid or anomalous input.
-- Refactored the code to improve readability and maintainability.
+- Refactored the code for better readability and maintainability.

 ### Target Version